milkyware/milkyware.github.io/_drafts/2025-08-04-adopting-bicep-linting.md

 }
 ```

-SARIF is a widely used, standardised format for sharing static code analysis results.
-Let's have a look at how we can integrate that with a pipeline.
+SARIF is a widely used, standardized format for sharing static code analysis results.
+Let's take a look at how we can integrate that with a pipeline.

 ## Replacing ARM-TTK in my Pipelines

 Previously, I've been using the **Sam-Cogan.ARMTTKExtensionXPlatform** DevOps Extension, which is a wrapper around **ARM-TTK**.
-This extension performs the code analysis and then outputs the results as **NUnit 2** which can then be published to DevOps.
-When the results are published, if they include any failures, this fails the pipeline which raises awareness of violations.
+This extension performs the code analysis and then outputs the results as **NUnit 2**, which can then be published to DevOps.
+When the results are published, any failures will cause the pipeline to fail, raising awareness of violations.

 However, currently, the `PublishTestResults@2` task doesn't support publishing SARIF results, so the next step is to reformat the results.

 ### Developing a SARIF Converter

-In a few blog posts, I'd seen suggestions of using the **[sarif-junit npm package](https://www.npmjs.com/package/sarif-junit)** to convert the SARIF to **[JUnit](https://junit.org/)** which is supported by the `PublishTestResults@2` task.
+In a few blog posts, I'd seen suggestions of using the **[sarif-junit npm package](https://www.npmjs.com/package/sarif-junit)** to convert the SARIF to **[JUnit](https://junit.org/)**, which is supported by the `PublishTestResults@2` task.
 However, I found that the resulting format wasn't quite what I wanted, so I decided to develop my own converter.

 To do that, I decided this was a good opportunity to try out **[Spectre.Console](https://spectreconsole.net/)**.
-As a brief introduction, **Spectre.Console** is a library for building rich, command-line apps (it also supports ANSI widgets for displaying data).
+As a brief introduction, **Spectre.Console** is a library for building rich command-line apps with support for rendering ANSI widgets for displaying data.

 ```cs
 var sarif = SarifLog.Load(@"path\to\file.sarif")